2 9 0 4 1 1 3 0 1 7 1 5

 Scared = check

-As Beckett calmed down, just sitting there on the bed bugged mattress, he surveyed the barren world around him.
+As Beckett calmed down, feeling across his face to find where the blood was coming from – sitting uneasy on a bed bugged mattress, he surveyed the barren world around him.
 Well, it wasn’t exactly barren: there were 3 story walk-ups sticking up here and there, misshaped sidewalks, open lots and a smattering of trees, but they all seemed depressed; and yet, amongst the drab and lifeless world, the sound of a merry-go-round.
 Where was it coming from?
-Other than the sound of the wind, the timeless, yet creepy music was the soundtrack to an immoveable, silent landscape.
+Other than the sound of the wind, the timeless, yet creepy music of the merry-go-round, was the soundtrack to an immoveable, silent landscape.
 Like all the music he had heard while here, the organ sounds brought happiness to Beckett – as he ventured down Penn Street.
 Where was he going?
 He had no idea.

 Beckett happened upon a ranch style house, completely gutted except for the beams.
 Within the confines of the structure was a man – dressed in pleated slacks and a dress shirt: clean and well groomed.
 He was on a cell phone and pacing inside what appeared to be a former kitchen area.